-When users click your ad, they’re sent to a landing page on your website for the advertised product.
-Set the URL for this landing page with the
+When users click on your product, they’re sent to a landing page on your website for that product.
+Set the URL for this landing page with the link

 When to use

-link attribute, all desktop and mobile device users are directed to the landing page specified here.
-Learn about how
+[link] attribute, all desktop and mobile device users are directed to the landing page specified in that attribute.
+Keep in mind that when you submit a tracking URL for the ads redirect

 |File format||Example entry|